vkeselj/serbian-frontal-10/README.md

   reversed chronological order ending approximatelly by Jan 2023, so the posts froom 11 to 20 should be used for training, and posts 1-10 for testing.

-2023-01-31 - Data and code will be added soon
+2023-01-31 - Repository creation.
+Data and code will be added soon.